-Claim: Photographs show a golfer whose arm was torn off by an alligator.
+Photographs show a golfer whose arm was torn off by an alligator.
+See Example(s)

-Origins: The above-displayed photographs have been linked to an October 2009incident in which a 10-foot alligator bit off the arm of a 77-year-old South Carolina golfer as the latter leaned over to retrieve his ball at a pond on the Ocean Creek Golf Course:
+The above-displayed photographs have been linked to an October 2009 incident in which a 10-foot alligator bit off the arm of a 77-year-old South Carolina golfer as the latter leaned over to retrieve his ball at a pond on the Ocean Creek Golf Course:

 The alligator clamped down on the man’s arm and dragged him into a nearby pond.
 The man lost the arm below the elbow in the struggle.
 Wildlife officials worked quickly to capture and kill the alligator, before cutting the reptile open to remove the arm from its digestive tract.

 The victim and his arm were flown to the Medical University of South Carolina in Charleston, where doctors tried to re-attach the limb.

 However, although the photographs shown here are real, they have no connection to that incident.

 These pictures were actually taken a couple of years earlier and were published in conjunction with a September 2007 news story about Bill Hedden, a 59-year-old snorkeler who lost his arm to a 12-foot gator at Lake Moultrie in South Carolina:

 They were feasting on roast pork and dancing the Macarena while picnicking at Lake Moultrie on Sunday afternoon when a man in snorkel gear stumbled through the tree line, grasping at his left shoulder where his arm used to be.

 ‘Call my wife, call my wife,’ the man said through a snorkel mask.